bencrowder/gent/README.md

 A simple genealogy todo item app.

+### Installation

+These installation instructions assume some basic knowledge of Django.

+- Clone the repo
+- Create a virtualenv for the project if you want
+- Copy `settings_sample.py` to `settings.py` and edit to taste (and make sure you put something in `SECRET_KEY`)
+- `pip install -r requirements.txt`
+- `./manage.py migrate`
+- `./manage.py createsuperuser`
+- `./manage.py runserver 8001`

 ### Usage

 Items are attached to families, which have a husband and/or a wife.